Economy of Australia: Creativity and culture

 Growing importance is being given to the economic contribution of the creative industries to the national economy.
 The United Nations Conference on Trade and Development (UNCTAD) recompiles statistics about the export and import of goods and services related to the creative industries.
 The World Intellectual Property Organization (WIPO) has assisted in the preparation of national studies measuring the size of over 50 copyright industries around the world.
 According to the WIPO compiled data, the national contribution of Creative industries varies from 2% to 11% depending on the country.

 The Australian Copyright Council (ACC) has been consistently compiling reports using the WIPO-guided framework on the impact of the copyright-based industries to Australia's economy in 2011, 2012, and 2014.
 In the most up-to-date WIPO-supported study published in 2017, the copyright industries contributed $122.8 billion to the Australian economy in 2016 amounting to 7.4% of Australia's total economic output.
 The 2016 figure represented an increase of $8.5 billion compared to 2011, with a growth in value added growing at 1.4% per annum (since 2011).
 Further, it found that these industries generated more economic output than the manufacturing, health care and mining sectors in 2016, and moved from being the 7th largest industry in 2011 to the 3rd in 2016.

-Media
+Media and telecommunications

 In 2018, Australia was ranked 19th out of 180 countries in accordance to press freedom.
 The media industry is highly consolidated, with News Corp Australia and Nine Entertainment publishing the majority of popular newspapers, owning multiple television and radio stations, and providing the two major Australian streaming services, Binge and Stan.
 Other major media companies include Paramount Australia & New Zealand, Seven West Media and the national broadcasters ABC and SBS.